awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

    You can't restore a snapshot of your indices to an Elasticsearch cluster that already contains indices with the same names\.
 Currently, Amazon ES does not support the Elasticsearch `_close` API, so you must use one of the following alternatives:
    + Delete the indices on the same Amazon ES domain, and then restore the snapshot\.
+   + [Rename the indices as you restore them from the snapshot](aes-handling-errors.md#aes-troubleshooting-close-api), and later, reindex them\.
    + Restore the snapshot to a different Amazon ES domain \(only possible with manual snapshots\)\.

    The following example shows how to delete *all* existing indices for a domain: